Behind the Screens

 They are a key part of our culture and systems here at the McCrory School District.

 They do not accept barriers, they look for creative solutions.
-They do not get the acknowledgement that they deserve very often, preferring to take a back seat to our students and faculty.
+They do not get the acknowledgment that they deserve very often, preferring to take a back seat to our students and faculty.
 The truth is that we definitely could not have been as successful as we have been this year, if not for these two gentlemen.

-Submitted by the McCrory School District Superintendent
+Submitted by the McCrory School District Superintendent, Wilbur D. Mills Education Service Cooperative

 Trent Deloach, Technology Coordinator from Junction City School District